afranche/vector-influx-siem/README.md

 # Vector & Influx as a SIEM

-Trying vector.dev and InfluxDB to test an SIEM as an alternative to usual ELK stacks.
+Trying vector.dev and InfluxDB to test both as alternative to usual ELK stacks for SIEM usage.

-## Why ?
+Nothing too fancy, it barely works.
+I discovered [vector.dev](https://vector.dev) a few weeks ago but I didn't get more information until now I found the time for it.
+I like Datadog so I figured out this tool would be cool.
+I'm using a centralized aggregator with an agent that sends random logs to it, supposedly it is more cost-effective than having a stream-based approach but you could miss out on some logs out here (adding Apache Kafka and testing it out is a TODO).

-I discovered vector.dev.
-Also the ELK stack is cool but I tend to prefer InfluxDB since it's Go over Java, that's not enough of an argument but hey, let's have fun!
+InfluxDB is purely a naive choice out here, I already tested out ELK and it's cool, but if I have the occasion to pick Go over Java I'm doing it.
+Also, this project is not focused towards having the fastest stack, I'm mainly discovering new ways of doing things without taking benchmarks into account for now.

 ## Quickstart

-- Create `influx.env` and `aggregator.env` files:
+- Create `influx.env`, `grafana.env` and `aggregator.env` files:

 _influx.env_
 ```sh